Hard problem of consciousness: Global workspace theory

 Global workspace theory (GWT) is a cognitive architecture and theory of consciousness proposed by the cognitive psychologist Bernard Baars in 1988.
 Baars explains the theory with the metaphor of a theatre, with conscious processes represented by an illuminated stage.
 This theatre integrates inputs from a variety of unconscious and otherwise autonomous networks in the brain and then broadcasts them to unconscious networks (represented in the metaphor by a broad, unlit "audience").
 The theory has since been expanded upon by other scientists including cognitive neuroscientist Stanislas Dehaene.

 In his original paper outlining the hard problem of consciousness, Chalmers discussed GWT as a theory that only targets one of the "easy problems" of consciousness.
 In particular, he said GWT provided a promising account of how information in the brain could become globally accessible, but argued that "now the question arises in a different form: why should global accessibility give rise to conscious experience?
 As always, this bridging question is unanswered."
 J. W. Dalton similarly criticised GWT on the grounds that it provides, at best, an account of the cognitive function of consciousness, and fails to explain its experiential aspect.
 By contrast, A. C. Elitzur argued: "While [GWT] does not address the 'hard problem', namely, the very nature of consciousness, it constrains any theory that attempts to do so and provides important insights into the relation between consciousness and cognition."

 For his part, Baars writes (along with two colleagues) that there is no hard problem of explaining qualia over and above the problem of explaining causal functions, because qualia are entailed by neural activity and themselves causal.
 Dehaene, in his 2014 book Consciousness and the Brain, rejected the concept of qualia and argued that Chalmers' "easy problems" of consciousness are actually the hard problems.
 He further stated that the "hard problem" is based only upon ill-defined intuitions that are continually shifting as understanding evolves:

 Once our intuitions are educated by cognitive neuroscience and computer simulations, Chalmers' hard problem will evaporate.
 The hypothetical concept of qualia, pure mental experience, detached from any information-processing role, will be viewed as a peculiar idea of the prescientific era, much like vitalism...
 [Just as science dispatched vitalism] the science of consciousness will keep eating away at the hard problem of consciousness until it vanishes.

+Representationalism

+Representationalism is the theory that our conscious perception of the world is mediated by mental representations rather than by direct encounter with reality.
+Representationalism has recently been defined within the framework of Neurorepresentationalism (see for an introduction Cyriel Pennartz) and as a unified theory of long-term memory that incorporates both explicit and implicit memory.
+Within neurorepresentationalism, it was argued that in particular theories of the formation of representations in explicit memory offered a way to reconcile philosophical concepts such as intentionality, emergence, and qualia with concepts from neuroscience.
+According to neurorepresentationalism, concepts from the philosophy of mind can be harmonized, in a non-reductionist way, with neurocognitive theories that define memory.